3-digit Benton Tally Register

 Advertisements and Articles

 This is a 3-digit hand tally register.
 It is round, just under 6 cm in diameter, with a small round window in its centre in which the counter can be seen.
-It sits comfortably in the hand, and there is normally a ring attached to the back in which you can insert your ring or index finger for a more secure hold.
+It sits comfortably in the hand, and there is normally a ring attached to the back in which you can insert your index or ring finger for a more secure hold.
 Pressing the button on the side with the thumb or index finger increments the counter.
 On the back there are two small knobs with which the tens and the hundreds digits can be set to zero.
-To clear the counter, press the button until the units digit is zero, then turn the knobs so that their digits become zero, too.
+To clear the counter, turn the one knob to set the hundreds digit to 9, then the other knob to set the tens digit to 9, and finally press the button until the counter rolls over from 999 to 000.

 Its mechanism is very simple.
 The three number wheels are placed such that the outer two overlap the middle one, so that the three digits that will form the register are directly next to each other.
 The middle number wheel turns in the opposite direction to the others so that carry can be performed directly between the wheels.
 The units and tens wheels both have a small arm that interacts with a gear on the next wheel to push it one step forward.
 All the wheels have a spring mechanism that clicks them into the correct alignment.